pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 **Manual Installation**:

-Pivotal has extensive documentation to manually create the resources needed if you are unable or do not wish to use Terraform.
+VMware has extensive documentation to manually create the resources needed if you are unable or do not wish to use Terraform.
 As with the Terraform solution, however, there are different docs depending on the IaaS